This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 One of the newest additions to the Bermondsey Beer Mile, Craft Beer Junction is actually a wholesaler / supplier that has branched out an open its own cosy taproom on Enid Street, with one of the biggest beer selections in Bermondsey, with a wide range of international beers as well as British craft.

-At any given time, they’ll have at least 10 kegs on plus a wide assortment of cans and bottles available so plenty of choice.
+At any given time, they’ll have at least 10 kegs on plus a wide assortment of cans and bottles available so there is plenty of choice.

 86 Enid Street, Bermondsey